Skip to Content

 Breakfast Egg Muffins

-These make-ahead bacon and cheddar egg muffins with jalapeños are a low-carb, protein-loaded treat that you can eat on the go.
+My make-ahead bacon and cheddar breakfast egg muffin recipe is the best low-carb, protein-loaded breakfast that you can eat on the go.

 bacon cheddar egg muffins with jalapeño cheddar and cilantro